ethan-yadan/docker-radicale/README.md

 ## Prerequisites
+1. Linux Debian distribution
-1. python 3.5 or later (python ≥ 3.6 is recommended) and pip are installed
+2. python 3.5 or later (python ≥ 3.6 is recommended) and pip are installed
-2. python-Passlib and python-Bcrypt
+3. python-Passlib and python-Bcrypt

 ## Installation